RedHat-Middleware-Workshops/cloud-native-workshop-v2m3-guides/advanced-service-mesh-dev.md

 `cd /projects/cloud-native-workshop-v2m3-labs/catalog`

-`mvn package fabric8:deploy -Popenshift -DskipTests`
+`mvn clean package spring-boot:repackage -DskipTests`

-Once you complete to build successfully, you have delete to `the route, healthcheck` that you already deleted because Fabric8 deployment recreates them automatically.
-Execute the following `oc commands` to remove them:

-`oc delete route/catalog`

-`oc set probe dc/catalog --remove --readiness --liveness`
+`oc start-build catalog-springboot --from-file=target/catalog-1.0.0-SNAPSHOT.jar --follow`

-After the catalog pod get started completely, access the catalog gateway via a new web brower then you will redirect to the login page of `RH-SSO`.
+After the catalog pod get started `completely`, access the `catalog gateway` via a new web brower then you will redirect to the login page of `RH-SSO`.

 Input the following credential that we created it in RH-SSO administration page eariler.

  * Username or email: `authuserXX`
- * Password: `openshift`
+ * Password: `r3dh4t1!`

 ![sso]({% image_path rhsso_catalog_redirect.png %})